Cornell Real Estate Club’s Tokyo Trek: Company Visits, Receptions, and Alumni Connections Office Hospitality in Every

 It was the perfect time of year to travel to Japan, as it was cherry blossom season, and the temperatures were ideal.

-I could not be more in favor of joining any trek that the Nolan School (especially with CREC) offers, because participants not only receive a hands-on education in the field they have enthusiastically chosen, they also get to explore a new part of the world with some of their best friends and like-minded new acquaintances!
+I could not be more in favor of joining any trek that SHA [Nolan School] (especially with CREC) offers, because participants not only receive a hands-on education in the field they have enthusiastically chosen, they also get to explore a new part of the world with some of their best friends and like-minded new acquaintances!

 Even travelers who do not know anyone in the group before the trek will, by the end of the trip, acquire a new cadre of close friends who can share a set of wonderful memories.

-Taylor Hardy ’19 is a rising junior in the School of Hotel Administration [Cornell Peter and Stephanie Nolan School of Hotel Administration.
+Taylor Hardy ’19 is a rising junior in the School of Hotel Administration [Cornell Peter and Stephanie Nolan School of Hotel Administration].
 In May 2019, she will graduate with her bachelor’s, a minor in real estate, and a concentration in development.